tasmon/OpenPOS/README.md

 2. Open `index.html` in a modern browser (Chrome/Edge recommended for full features).
 3. On first run create an Admin account.
 The app will guide you through setup.
 4. To make backups that survive clearing browser data: use Settings → Choose AppData file (or Export Backup).
 On file:// runs the app will try to load `AppData.json` from the same folder automatically.
-5. To install the app on your device, host the folder on GitHub Pages or use the browser "Install" prompt when available.
+5. To install the app on your device, host the folder on Web Server or use the browser "Install" prompt when available.

 ## Backups & persistence
 - The app stores data in your browser (IndexedDB).
 If you clear browser data you can restore from an exported backup or an AppData.json file saved to disk.